Block 13

-Block 13 (قطعة ١٣) is a Kuwaiti animated television series and unlicensed Arabic adaptation of the American animated sitcom South Park.
+Block 13 (قطعة ١٣, stylised as 13 ق ط ع ة) is a Kuwaiti animated television series and unlicensed Arabic adaptation of the American animated sitcom South Park.
 It was created and directed by Nawaf Salem Al-Shammari and aired on Kuwait Television during the second half of Ramadan, December 12, 2000, running until December 5, 2002.
 It was the first animated TV series to be produced in Arab States of the Persian Gulf.
 It re-aired on Kuwait Television for 2020's Ramadan, and continues to be re-run each Ramadan.

 The series follows Hammoud, Azzouz, Saloom, Honey, Abboud, and his little sister Farooha, who all often go on wacky and unordinary misadventures.
 Similar to South Park in the United States, the series dealt with many issues that concerned the Middle East population but in a way that could be less offensive and more family-friendly.
-Unlike South Park, which is adult-oriented, Block 13 was meant for families and children of all ages.
+Unlike South Park, which is adult-oriented, Block 13 was meant for a general audience.